rehierl/html-outliner-spec/issue-associations.md

 <h4 id="type-4-current-section-hc">enter/exit heading content</h4>

-When entering the first heading element inside some sectioning element, this heading will be used as the heading of the first inner section of the sectioning element.
+When entering the first heading element inside some sectioning element, this heading will be used as the heading of the sectioning element's first inner section.
 The `current section` variable will remain unchanged - i.e. it keeps referencing that first inner section.

 When entering additional heading elements, new implied sections will be created and the `current section` variable will be changed to reference these new implied sections.

-Both of the above cases need to be taken into consideration as heading elements do contain inner non-element #text nodes that contain the headings title.
+NOTE - Both of these cases need to taken into consideration because heading elements do hold inner non-element #text nodes that define a heading's title.

+...

 If a heading's inner #text node is associated with the heading's section, then that #text node will appear as if it were a sibling node of the heading element.